Composite Boson Mapping for Lattice Boson Systems

-The satisfaction of the canonical commutation relations rely on $i)$ resolution of the identity, $\sum_{\alpha }\left\vert \alpha \right\rangle \left\langle \alpha \right\vert =I$, and $ii)$ fulfillment of the physical constraint, $\sum_{\alpha }b_{\alpha }^{\dagger }b_{\alpha }=I$.
-Both conditions are equivalent and can be satisfied by choosing a complete set of states of the composite Hilbert space.
-However, the mapping has no significant power at this stage, as we would still have to deal with the whole Fock space of the system.
-Therefore, we divide it into clusters and derive an exact Hamiltonian by means of the corresponding \textit{cluster composite bosons}.
-Following this idea, any operator that is an algebraic function of the original operators $a_{i}$ within a single cluster will be mapped to a one-body operator of the CB space.
+A direct consequence of the CB mapping is that any operator $\hat{O}_R$ that is an algebraic function of the physical bosons $(a_{i},a^{\dagger}_{j})$ within a single cluster at position $R$ will be mapped to a one-body CB operator, $\hat{O}_R = \sum_{\alpha \beta } {\left\langle R\alpha \right|} \hat{O}_R \left| R\beta \right\rangle b_{R\alpha} ^\dag b_{R\beta}$.
+This means that the operator $\hat{O}_R$ changes a cluster configuration $\alpha$ into another cluster configuration $\beta$.
+A formal derivation starting from the mapping $(\ref{Imag})$ in the cluster and using conditions $i)$ and $ii)$ is given in the Supplemental Material (SM).
 In the same way, any product of operators belonging to $N$ different clusters will be mapped to an $N$-body operator.
-Therefore, a general two-body boson Hamiltonian would lead to a four-body CB interaction.
-For the sake of simplicity, we will here restrict ourselves to a density-density interaction that leads to a two-body CB Hamiltonian, since each density operator is contained in a single cluster.
-Let us assume a general Hamiltonian of this kind
+For the sake of simplicity, we will here restrict ourselves to a density-density interaction that leads to a two-body CB Hamiltonian, since each density operator is contained in a single cluster,

+This class of Hamiltonians, with long-range hopping and interactions, covers most of the physical lattice boson models.

-We start our derivation assuming a square lattice partitioned into a set of $ M$ clusters, each one at position $R$ of a CB superlattice and containing $L\times L$ sites.
-We assume a perfect tiling between the superlattice of CB bosons and the original lattice.
-Next, we formally map the Hamiltonian using the prescription described above and rewrite it in terms of CB labeled by the occupation configuration of each cluster, $\mathbf{n}\equiv \left\{ n_{1},\dots ,n_{L},\dots n_{L^2}\right\} $,
+We assume a square lattice partitioned into a set of $ M$ clusters, each one at position $R$ of a CB superlattice and containing $L\times L$ sites.
+Next, we formally map the Hamiltonian using the prescription described above and rewrite it in terms of CBs labeled by the occupation configuration of each cluster, $\mathbf{n}\equiv \left\{ n_{1},\dots ,n_{L},\dots n_{L^2}\right\} $,